profanity-im/stabber/README.md

 `<loglevel>` - The log level for Stabber, one of `DEBUG`, `INFO`, `WARN`, `ERROR`.
 Optional with a default of `INFO`.

-The second argument is the HTTP port on which Stabber will listen.

 ### Sending stanzas
 To send a message to a client currently connected to Stabber on port 5230, send a POST request to `http://localhost:5231/send` with the body containing the stanza to send, e.g.:
 ```